Who can use this feature?

 Admins in your account can unmask specific elements that don't pose a privacy risk by creating exceptions to the default rules.
 The approach allows all other form elements to remain private by default—including any form elements added later.

-for all future sessions.
+This exception would unmask inputs with the selector .search-bar for all future sessions.
 This approach greatly minimizes risk by preventing all other input elements (even ones added in the future) from being captured.
 By preventing unwanted data from being captured, you're able to deploy faster and with less worry.
 Note that you can add multiple exceptions to a privacy rule.

-in order to unmask.
+order to unmask.

 What else should I consider when using Form Privacy?